PLSysSec/vera/README.md

 5. How do the verified routines perform in Firefox?
 6. How hard is it to integrate the verified routines into Firefox?

-We are able to reproduce the results from points 1-5.
+We are able to reproduce the results from points 1-5 (the sixth is a bit more subjective).
 Note that all timing results may vary slightly, as will the counterexamples the solver chooses to display for buggy routines.